Do I have to file?

 When do I have to file?

-Annual emission reports are due by May 1.
+Annual Emissions Reports are due by May 1.
 Emissions reported must reflect the previous calendar year.

 What if I fail to file or I file late?

-Failure to file a complete Annual Emission Report by the required deadline is a violation of 35 Ill.
+Failure to file a complete Annual Emissions Report by the required deadline is a violation of 35 Ill.
 Adm.
 Code 201.302(a) and is subject to the penalties prescribed in Section 42 of the Illinois Environmental Protection Act.
-The IEPA intends to ensure compliance with this reporting requirement through careful review of noncomplying sources.
-Furthermore, the United States Environmental Protection Agency is requiring the IEPA to provide quarterly reports of all noncomplying sources in ozone nonattainment areas continuing each quarter until there is full compliance.
+The Illinois EPA intends to ensure compliance with this reporting requirement through careful review of noncomplying sources.
+Furthermore, the United States Environmental Protection Agency is requiring the Illinois EPA to provide quarterly reports of all noncomplying sources in ozone nonattainment areas continuing each quarter until there is full compliance.

 How do I begin?

-Around February 1 of each year, the IEPA will send to you the forms necessary to be completed for the annual emission report.
+Around February 1 of each year, the Illinois EPA will send to you the forms necessary to be completed for the Annual Emissions Report.
 To complete the report, you should have available items such as: your permit, records maintained throughout the year, emission calculation references (AP-42, FIRE, etc.) and, if necessary, your permit application.

 Use your permit to identify each emission unit that is permitted.
 In many cases, your permit will specify, or at least give a clue, how to calculate emissions.
 Use the data you’ve collected throughout the year and the calculation methods and references to calculate emissions.